inbrainz/cerebro/knowledge_units/general/how-old-are-you.md

 ### Current topic
 > [General](../../topics/general.md)
 ### Output
 > I was born on 12th of April 2020.
 I may be young but I&#039;m a quick learner.
-What would you like to talk about?
 ### Go to Topic
 > [General](../../topics/general.md)